 Bang opposite the Blavatsky Lodge is Raut’s Bungalow (1889), an archetypical 19th Century Maharashtrian mansion unchanged and un-restored, passed down five generations, and a living home now.
 Winner of the Urban Heritage Award for 1993, if you ever wanted to know how the local elite lived 125 odd years ago, this is it!

-A local looks at my bemused state, bemused, at the Raghavwadi or Haji Kasam Wadi, below the French Bridge.
+A local looks bemusedly down at me at the Raghavwadi or Haji Kasam Wadi, below the French Bridge.
 The wadi used to be Alladiya Khan, founder of the Jaipur-Atrauli gharana’s home in the 1930s.
 During the textile boom, a chawl was added to the property to house textile mill workers

 Further down French Bridge is the disputed, vacant, colossal Mathradas Goculdas Bungalow at No. 12 belonging to the textile baron.
 Here too it is the residents, or rather a particular resident who changed the course of many a things.
 She was Mathradas’ daughter, Sumati Morarjee (1909–1998), the first woman of Indian shipping.